 - In the summer months, Tim likes to get out into the garden after work to water the plants and do some gardening.

-- Will finds a long bike ride is the best way to relax, and is currently taking part in the cycle challenge to raise money for Maggie’s in Cheltenham.
+- Will finds a long bike ride is the best way to relax, and is currently taking part in cycle challenges to raise money for Maggie’s in Cheltenham.

-- Kate is doing a paddle boarding course so spends an evening each week on the river.
-This is part of our staff initiative to ‘Do something new for 2022’.
+- Kate did a paddle boarding course last year so enjoys spending time on the river on a sunny evening.
+This was part of our staff initiative to ‘Do something new for 2022’.